+Class 4 deals with substances, other than those classed as explosives, which, under conditions of transport, are readily combustible or may contribute high transport temperatures or by contamination); and desensitized explosives which may explode if not diluted sufficiently.
 Class 4.2 - Substances liable to spontaneous combustion.
 The substances in this class are either liquids or solids which are liable to spontaneous heating under normal conditions encountered in transport, or to heating up in contact with air, and being then liable to catch fire.
+Class 4.3 - Substances which, in contact with